joey-qytyku/OS-90-fixed/Journal.md

 The entire code will have to conform to my previous guidelines (with pascal case) with some changes.

 * IA32-related procedures will be prefixed with "i386."
 Example: i386SetLDTEntry
-* Structures visible to drivers must be prefixed with "Ks."
-For example KsV86RegDump
-* Pointers will still be done with the * operator.
-* All the mpmInt crap will be removed
 * Functions exposed to the kernel API will have it in the name now.
 "Os"
 * Subsystem prefixes are back.
 If a function has no specific subsystem or could be used by multiple, can overlap or the prefix can be omitted.